Suicide bomber kills 45 in Iraqi city of Hilla

 Bombings and other attacks killed almost 8,000 civilians in Iraq in 2013, the deadliest year since 2008.
 Violence has not abated in the early months of 2014.

 Relatives of the casualties lined up outside the Hilla morgue to claim the bodies of their loved ones.
-Inside, family members cried and wept as they struggled to recognize the bodies.
+Inside, family members cried and wept as they struggled to recognise the bodies.

 "I want to keep my son's shoes forever, I loved him so much, they broke my heart," said Um Muthanna, who identified the charred body of her son, Muthanna Abdul Hussein, a cameraman for state television, from his shoes and socks.